Jeremy Bray: Political career

 Bray unsuccessfully contested Thirsk and Malton for Labour in 1959.
 He was first elected as MP for Middlesbrough West in a 1962 by-election.
 During Harold Wilson's second term in office Bray was parliamentary secretary at the Ministry of Power (1966–67) and Ministry of Technology (1967–69), serving under Richard Marsh and Tony Benn respectively.
 Middlesbrough West remained a highly marginal seat, however, and he was defeated in his attempt to be re-elected as an MP at the 1970 general election.

 Following a four-year hiatus, Bray was then returned as MP for Motherwell and Wishaw from October 1974 to 1983, and for Motherwell South from 1983 until his retirement in 1997.
 Chosen by the Motherwell Labour Party as their candidate because of his steel industry expertise, during this second spell in parliament Bray was noted for his unflagging efforts to save the Ravenscraig steelworks from closure.
 He was the Opposition Spokesman on Science and Technology from 1983 to 1992.

 Personal life

 Bray married his wife Elizabeth in 1953 and had four daughters.
 A Methodist lay preacher, he was deputy chairman of Christian Aid from 1972 to 1984.
 His elder brother, Denis Bray, was a senior civil servant in colonial-era Hong Kong.

 Bray underwent major heart surgery in 1991, and afterwards was in increasingly poor health.
-He died of heart failure at his home in Linton, Cambridgeshire on 31 May 2002.
+He died of heart failure at his home in Linton, Cambridgeshire, on 31 May 2002.
+His autobiography, Standing on the Shoulders of Giants, was published posthumously by his wife in 2004.